sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 – Users can't access the about:flags page in Microsoft Edge.

 <a href="" id="browser-preventfirstrunpage"></a>**Browser/PreventFirstRunPage**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Specifies whether to enable or disable the first-run web page.
-On the first explicit user-launch of Microsoft Edge, a first-run web page hosted on Microsoft.com opens automatically via a FWLINK.
+Specifies whether to enable or disable the First Run webpage.
+On the first explicit user-launch of Microsoft Edge, a First Run webpage hosted on Microsoft.com opens automatically via a FWLINK.
 This policy allows enterprises (such as those enrolled in a zero-emissions configuration) to prevent this page from opening.

 <p style="margin-left: 20px">The following list shows the supported values:

--   0 (default) – Employees see the first-run web page.
+-   0 (default) – Employees see the First Run webpage.
--   1 – Employees don't see the first-run web page.
+-   1 – Employees don't see the First Run webpage.

 <p style="margin-left: 20px">Most restricted value is 1.